-Water Heaters Only, Inc always backs the warranty on the units we install.
+Water Heaters Only, Inc. always backs the warranty on the units we install.
 Our customers are too important for us to refer them to a different service company for warranty work after an installation is complete.

 Gas storage tank water heaters have an energy rating between .59 and .65 depending on the internal insulation and gallon capacity.
-Gas water heaters with a .62 rating are considered energy efficient and will save a small amount on annual operating costs.
+Gas water heaters with a .62 rating and higher are considered energy efficient and will save a small amount on annual operating costs.